fmlarosa/JobHazardAnalysis/README.md

 Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

 As you will see, I did not have a chance to implement all of the CRUD functionality on the FrontEnd.
-However please note the Server DOES have complete CRUD capabilites created, I just did not have time to implement them all into React.
+However please note the API DOES have complete CRUD capabilites created, I just did not have time to implement them all into React.